The Holistic Cardiologist Approach

 Understanding the Heart as a Part of a Whole

-Meet Dr. Cynthia Thaik, MD - Functional & Integrative Cardiologist
+Meet Dr. Cynthia Thaik, MD

-Dr. Cynthia Thaik is a board-certified cardiologist who integrates functional medicine into her concierge practice with a specialized focus on cardiovascular and neurovascular optimization.
+Dr. Cynthia Thaik is a Harvard-trained, board-certified cardiologist specializing in functional and integrative medicine.
+She offers concierge-level care with a focus on cardiovascular and neurovascular optimization.

-Her approach combines:
+Her approach includes:

 “Cardiovascular consultations and diagnostic services are covered by insurance.
 Functional medicine services are offered exclusively as concierge, self-pay services”